Shop by Category

 Custom Services

-At CellMosaic, we spend considerable time developing processes for labeling an antibody at a single or few predictable sites while retaining antigen binding affinity and specificity.
-We have used these processes to develop our Personalized Conjugation Kits (PerKit™) for antibody fragmentation, antibody labeling, and conjugation.
+At CellMosaic, we devote significant effort to developing processes that label antibodies at a single site or a small number of predictable sites while preserving antigen-binding affinity and specificity.
+These optimized methods form the basis of our Personalized Conjugation Kits (PerKit™) for antibody fragmentation, labeling, and conjugation.

 We also provide hapten–carrier bioconjugation services for antibody production.
 Typical haptens include proteins, peptides, oligonucleotides, and small molecules.
-Typical carrier proteins are keyhole limpet hemocyanin (KLH), bovine serum albumin (BSA), and ovalbumin.
-At the customer's request, CellMosaic can also use synthetically designed organic molecules or natural polymers as carriers.
+Common carrier proteins include keyhole limpet hemocyanin (KLH), bovine serum albumin (BSA), and ovalbumin.
+At the customer’s request, CellMosaic can also use synthetically designed organic molecules or natural polymers as carriers.